 React is not a framework, it’s a frontend library, but many developers consider it a framework and it’s usually compared in that context.
 React was the first to adopt the component-based architecture that Angular and Vue and many other frameworks started to adopt later on.
 React’s virtual dom makes the dom manipulation much faster and it’s quite easy to pick up, especially thanks to its JSX syntax.
 React could be used server side or client side.
 It was developed and maintained by Facebook and it’s used by Facebook and Instagram.

-Vue.js is the new rising star, it started as an individual project, and quickly grew into becoming one of the most trending JS frameworks out there.
+Vue.js is the new rising star, it started as an individual project and quickly grew into becoming one of the most trending JS frameworks out there.
 There are many cool things about Vue, first, it’s a progressive framework, which means that if you have an existing project, you can adopt Vue for one portion of the project and everything would work just fine.
 Second, it also brings along the component architecture to play, and the Vue ecosystem can help you build complete frontend applications.
 Some people are wary of using Vue since it’s not supported by a big company like Facebook or Google, but that’s quickly changing as big names are starting to invest in Vue.

 Backbone is an extremely light frontend framework that’s fit for building rich Single-Page applications.
 It follows an MV* pattern and partly implements the MVC design.
 Backbone only has one core dependency which is the Underscore library, and it has a rich ecosystem, that when added to Mustache and Marionette, will allow you to build complete client-side applications.

+I hope you find our list of most popular web frameworks useful.
 Don’t be scared to pick up a framework and start working on it, it will certainly give you an insight about how things are done and you’ll find many similarities between frameworks, even across different languages in the same category.
 Remember that big companies are always migrating and trying new stuff all the time, so there’s no such thing as a dead end.